BPA-CSIRO-Workshops/btp-orchestration-metagenomics/README.md

 NeCTAR
 ------

+There are prebuilt BTP images available on the NeCTAR Research Cloud.
+These images are created and maintained by the workshop developers and organisers.
+It can be launched on any of the availability zones of the NeCTAR Research Cloud.
+More information about the NeCTAR Research Cloud is available on its [website][nectar-rc].
+Information about NeCTAR availability zones is available on this [page][nectar-azs].

+First thing to do is to clone the BTP workshop repository.
+Clone the BPA-CSIRO BTP NGS Workshop repository:
 <!-- WORKSHOP DYNAMIC -->
-Clone the BPA-CSIRO BTP NGS Workshop repository:
 ```
 git clone https://github.com/BPA-CSIRO-Workshops/btp-workshop-ngs.git
 ```

+A BTP workshop is composed of a number of training modules, each configured as a submodule inside the workshop repository.
+The submodules must be pulled from GitHub as well.Pull the training modules:
 <!-- WORKSHOP DYNAMIC -->
-Pull the training modules:
 ```
 cd btp-workshop-ngs
 git submodule update --init --recursive
 ```

+The next step is to source the NeCTAR OpenStack credentials file.
+This is used for interacting with the NeCTAR API.
 Source the OpenStack credentials file downloaded from the NeCTAR Dashboard for the desired user/tenant:
 ```
 source openrc.sh
 ```